michael-ignatiev/food-blog/readme.md

 Pet project which represents blog platform on food thematic.

-Web application based on Laravel (back-end), React (front-end part).
+Web application based on Laravel (back-end) and React (front-end part).
 Backend implemented as an API which obtains requests from the frontend part.
-Requests which require authorization use OAuth protocol which implemented in Laravel via Passport.
-Application has authorization module.
-So user has ability to perform the following actions:
+Requests which require authorization use OAuth protocol implemented in Laravel via Passport.
+User has ability to perform the following actions:
 * register
 * login
 * edit profile info
-* create posts
+* create/edit/publish/unpublish posts
 * view his posts as well as all published posts on site

-In addition user with admin access has ability to moderate posts of regular users.
+User with admin access has ability to moderate posts of regular users.
+Front-end part of the application is divided into modules for better extensibility.
 Project covered with Unit tests.

 ## Getting Started